 Our main motivation is to develop BUG-like methods that can be applied to stiff differential equations without imposing strong stepsize restrictions.
 To achieve this, we introduce two new randomized time-stepping methods with a structure similar to existing BUG-based integrators.
 As a consequence, the new methods have a good potential for parallelization (in particular the dynamical generalized Nyström) and existing BUG implementations can be easily modified to implement the new methods.
 Additionally, we present novel rank-adaptive time-stepping methods where a Gaussian sampling is performed to estimate the errors at little extra cost.
-Our numerical experiments indicate that the new methods often outperform existing DLR integrators in terms of cost and accuracy, and demonstrate particular effectiveness in handling stiff differential equations characterized by large Lipschitz constants.
+Our numerical experiments indicate that the new methods often outperform existing DLR integrators in terms of the ratio between accuracy and cost, and demonstrate particular effectiveness in handling stiff differential equations characterized by large Lipschitz constants.
 With augmentation of the range and corange, the new methods also have a good potential for preserving critical physical quantities.
 A comprehensive convergence analysis of these methods remains an avenue for future research.

 The paper is organized as follows.
 In Section~\ref{sec: dynamical rangefinder}, we propose a new method that we call dynamical rangefinder, which can be used to estimate the range (or corange) of the solution of a matrix differential equation with a prescribed rank, and we also propose an alternative rank-adaptive method using a prescribed tolerance instead.
 We provide numerical experiments on a toy problem to show the accuracy of the estimated range, and we compare the new method with the rangefinder directly applied to the reference solution.
-Next, with the help of the new dynamical rangefinder, we propose in Section~\ref{sec: time stepping mehtods} two new time-stepping methods that we call respectively dynamical randomized SVD and dynamical generalized Nyström.
+Next, we build on top of the new dynamical rangefinder, and we propose in Section~\ref{sec: time stepping mehtods} two new time-stepping methods that we respectively call dynamical randomized SVD and dynamical generalized Nyström.
 We show that, when the solution to the full order model is exactly low-rank and that the estimated range contains the range of the full solution, then the new methods are exact.
-In Section~\ref{sec: applications}, we apply the two new time-stepping methods to various problems on which we compare the performance (cost and accuracy) with different kind of DLRA techniques.
+In Section~\ref{sec: applications}, we apply the two new time-stepping methods to various problems on which we compare the performance (ratio accuracy/cost) with different kind of DLRA techniques.